ShrutiPundir17/AI-SALES-AGENT/README.md

 # AI Sales Agent

-A sophisticated AI-powered sales agent that interacts with leads, understands their intent, and assists in converting them through intelligent conversations.
-Built with React, Supabase, and OpenAI.
+AI Sales Agent is a lightweight, production-ready frontend and serverless backend that uses an LLM-powered chat interface enhanced with Retrieval‑Augmented Generation (RAG) to qualify and capture leads, store and retrieve knowledge in Supabase, and show lead analytics.
+Built with Vite + React + TypeScript, it includes Supabase Functions (see index.ts) for retrieval and LLM orchestration, and migrations (migrations) to set up the knowledge base and embeddings for vector search.

 ## Features